Why States Regulate Car Insurance Differently

 - Re-register your vehicle.
 Most states require updated registration and a new driver's license within 30–60 days of becoming a resident.

-For a detailed step-by-step guide, visit our article on car insurance when moving to another state.
+For a detailed step-by-step guide, visit our article on car insurance when moving to another state and our coverage of moving states timelines and requirements.

 Frequently Asked Questions